 Does ophthalmoscopy hurt?

-While there may be slight discomfort from the brightness of the ophthalmoscope’s light, these tests do not cause any pain.
-Indirect ophthalmoscopy may involve a slight pressure on the surface of your eye, but it should not be painful.
+While there may be slight discomfort from the brightness of the ophthalmoscope’s light, these tests do not typically cause any pain.
+Indirect ophthalmoscopy may involve a slight pressure on the surface of your eye, but it generally is not painful.

 Will my eyes need to be dilated?

 Sometimes, but not always.
-Your optometrist or ophthalmologist will determine if pupil dilation is needed.
-Dilation is more common with indirect or slit lamp ophthalmoscopy.
+Your optometrist or ophthalmologist can determine if pupil dilation is needed.
+Dilation is generally more common with indirect or slit lamp ophthalmoscopy.

-Dilation will temporarily blur your vision, so it’s best to avoid driving until the effect has worn off.
-Since this effect can last several hours, it’s important to arrange for transportation from your doctor’s office.
+Dilation can temporarily blur your vision, so it’s recommended to avoid driving until the effect has worn off.
+Since this effect can last several hours, it’s recommended to arrange for transportation from your doctor’s office.

 READ MORE: What to avoid after eye dilation